marcos-crespo/CV/README.md

 ## About Me

-I'm Marcos Crespo, currently pursuing a Master's in Statistics in Data Science at UC3M.
-With a background in mathematics and fluency in English (C1 level), I'm passionate about using data to solve real-world problems and extract actionable insights.
+👉🏻Junior Data Scientist: focused on Machine Learning, Statistical Learning and functional data.
+Starting in the world of Deep Learning and GenAI.

+👉🏻Mathematician with MS in Statistics for Data Science at Universidad Carlos III de Madrid (UC3M).

+I am motivated by working on ambitious projects, loaded with new technologies.
+Data Science should be a tool to achieve business and personal goals in a fast and rigorous way.
+I work well in a team in a bilingual environment (C1) and I am always looking for new opportunities and trends in the data world.

 ## Contents